SS-31 vs Humanin

 |

-| Research Summary | Phase 2/3 trials for Barth syndrome and heart failure.
-Studies show improved cardiac function, exercise capacity, and mitochondrial efficiency.
-Demonstrates benefits in ischemia-reperfusion injury models. | Research shows protection against amyloid-beta toxicity in Alzheimer's models.
+| Research Summary | FDA approved for Barth syndrome in September 2025 under accelerated approval.
+Ongoing trials for dry age-related macular degeneration and primary mitochondrial myopathy.
+Studies show improved cardiac function, exercise capacity, and mitochondrial efficiency. | Research shows protection against amyloid-beta toxicity in Alzheimer's models.
 Studies demonstrate improved insulin sensitivity, reduced atherosclerosis in animal models, and potential anti-aging effects.
 Human studies are limited. |

 Frequently Asked Questions: SS-31 vs Humanin